Season 1, Episode 44

 Lorne Brown:

-And as you said, you follow the data and you’re also open to integration because of your background growing up in South Africa where it’s different to our listeners ’cause they’re all over the world.
-But in Canada, the US naturopathy, Chinese medicine, homeopathy, most physician, conventional trained, just not as open to it.
-Much more today as we at the time we’re recording this than it was when I started practicing in 2000.
+And as you said, you follow the data and you’re also open to integration because of your background growing up in South Africa where it’s different to our listeners because they’re all over the world.
+But in Canada, the US naturopathy, Chinese medicine, homeopathy, most physicians, conventional trained, just not as open to it.
+Much more today as at the time we’re recording this than it was when I started practicing in 2000.
 But you grew up in an environment where this was kind of the norm in South Africa and Europe where people sought out homeopathy and supplements from conventional or not.
 Am I understanding that correctly?

 Shaun Tregoning: